gausie/ajjthelyrics/Candy Cigarettes, Capguns, Issue Problems! And Such (2011)/Brave as a Noun.md

 and it's said to know there's no honest way out

 In this life we lead, we can conquer every thing
-If we could just feel brave to get out of bed in the morning
+If we could just get the brave to get out of bed in the morning